JGAVEN/Lego-GPT/docs/ARCHITECTURE.md

 4. Worker writes `preview.png` + `model.ldr` to `/static/{uuid}/`.
 5. When finished, a GET on `/generate/{job_id}` returns `{png_url, ldr_url, brick_counts}`.
 6. Client shows PNG immediately; Three.js lazily loads LDR → interactive viewer.
+   The `LDrawLoader` module is fetched from a CDN at runtime.

 ---